googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Here’s the step-by-step process for an OPT application:

-2. Complete I-765 Form
+2. Complete Form I-765

-3. Organize the Documents
+3. Prepare Supporting Documents

-4. Application Timeline
+4. Apply Within the Timeline

-5. Submit Your Application
+5. Submit & Track Application

 Eligibility for OPT